caddyserver/website/src/docs/markdown/command-line.md

 `--root` specifies the root file path.
 Default is the current working directory.

 `--listen` accepts a listener address.
-Default is `:2015`, unless `--domain` specifies a name that qualifies for HTTPS, then `:443` will be the default.
+Default is `:80`, unless `--domain` is used, then `:443` will be the default.

-`--domain` will only serve files through that domain name, and Caddy will attempt to serve it over HTTPS if it qualifies for a certificate (i.e. is a public domain name), so make sure its DNS is configured properly first.
-If the name qualifies for a certificate, the default port will be changed to 443.
+`--domain` will only serve files through that hostname, and Caddy will attempt to serve it over HTTPS, so make sure any public DNS is configured properly first if it's a public domain name.
+The default port will be changed to 443.

 `--browse` will enable directory listings if a directory without an index file is requested.

 This command disables the admin API, making it easier to run multiple instances on a local development machine.

+### `caddy fmt`

+<pre><code class="cmd bash">caddy fmt [&lt;path&gt;]
+	[--write]</code></pre>

+Formats or prettifies a Caddyfile, then exits.
+The result is printed to stdout unless `--write` is used.

+`<path>` specifies the path to the Caddyfile.
+If omitted, a file named Caddyfile in the current directory is assumed instead.

+`--write` causes the result to be written to the input file instead of being printed to the terminal.